tunks/scala-scratchpad/closer/README.md

 ### Print the first line

-We can do this with a bunch of `map`s...
+We can do this with a bunch of calls to `map`...

 ```scala
 val closer = cat map { _.headOption } map { _ foreach println }